-1. Conserving and enhancing heritage assets to ensure that the City's townscapes and heritage can be enjoyed for their contribution to quality of life and wellbeing;

-2. Encouraging the beneficial, continued use of heritage assets consistent with their conservation and enhancement;

-3. Seeking improved public access, and enhanced interpretation of the City's heritage;

-4. Protecting and promoting the assessment and evaluation of the City's ancient monuments and archaeological remains and their settings, including the interpretation, archiving and publication of archaeological investigations;

-5. Preserving and seeking to enhance the Outstanding Universal Value, architectural and historic significance, authenticity and integrity of the Tower of London World Heritage Site and its local setting.
+- Conserving and enhancing heritage assets and their settings to ensure that the City's townscapes and heritage can be enjoyed for their contribution to quality of life and wellbeing; - 2.
+Encouraging the beneficial, continued use of heritage assets consistent with their conservation and enhancement, including those on the Heritage at Risk Register; - 3.
+Seeking improved public access, and enhanced experience and interpretation of the City's cultural and heritage assets; - 4.
+Protecting and promoting the assessment and evaluation of the City's ancient monuments and archaeological remains and their settings, including the interpretation, archiving and publication of archaeological investigations; and - 5.
+Preserving and seeking to enhance the Outstanding Universal Value (OUV). architectural and historic significance, authenticity and integrity of the Tower of London World Heritage Site and its local setting.

-Figure 17: Designated heritage assets in the City of London
+Figure 17 18: Designated heritage assets in the City of London

 - 6.4.3.
 The City has a rich archaeological heritage including many designated and non-designated monuments visible in the townscape and surviving as buried remains below buildings and streets.
-The whole of the City is regarded as having archaeological potential. - 6.4.4.
+The whole of the City is regarded as having archaeological potential. - 5.4.4.
 The City contains a rich variety of architectural styles and materials, a medieval street pattern and a long history as a centre for commerce and trade.
 The diversity of the buildings and townscape creates a rich juxtaposition between the historic and the modern.
 This and the dense nature of development helps to differentiate the City of London from other global commercial centres and makes the City a unique place to live, work and visit. - 6.4.5.
 The City's rich heritage contributes to the City's primary function as a business centre, its cultural role, as a home to its small resident population and increasingly its role as a visitor destination.
-Approximately two thirds of listed buildings have a commercial use, including offices, retail, and hotels and provide vital small and medium-sized office space.
-The City also has one of the greatest concentrations of architecturally significant places of worship in the country, with 44 listed medieval and Wren churches and an equally unique collection of over 60 churchyards embedded within a dense townscape. - 6.4.6.
-Heritage assets can significantly contribute to London's economy, providing valuable office space suitable for small to medium-sized occupants as well as creative industries.
-In order to build upon the wider social, cultural and economic benefits of the historic environment, public access to the City's heritage will be sought as part of development proposals in line with the wider policies in this Plan.
+Approximately two thirds of the City's listed buildings have a commercial use, including offices, retail, and hotels and provide vital small and medium-sized office space.
+The City also-has one of the greatest concentrations of architecturally significant places of worship in the country, with 44 listed medieval and Wren churches.
+Bevis Marks Synagogue and an equally unique collection of over 60 churchyards embedded within a dense townscape.

+6.4.6.
+Heritage assets can significantly contribute to London's economy, providing valuable office space suitable for small to medium-sized occupants as well as creative industries, and providing potential space for hotels and retail uses.
+In order to build upon the wider social, cultural and economic benefits of the historic environment, public access to, and experience of, the City's heritage will be sought as part of development proposals in line with the wider policies in this Plan.

 - 6.4.7.
-The policy allows for adaptations to be made to heritage assets where the alterations are consistent with the conservation and significance of those assets.
+The policy allows for enables adaptations to be made to heritage assets where the alterations are consistent with the conservation and significance of those assets.
 The sensitive adaptation of heritage assets contributes to the continual growth of the City's economy.
 This and continued investment will ensure that buildings retain an active use so that the City's buildings and heritage can be appreciated by present and future generations. - 6.4.8.
-In addition to the heritage assets within in the City, just outside the boundary lies the Tower of London, a UNESCO World Heritage site of outstanding universal value.
+The City Corporation will encourage proposals to achieve the conservation and appropriate use of buildings and monuments on the Heritage at Risk Register to ensure their repair, long term well-being and where possible, avoid future deterioration. - 6.4.9.
+In addition to the heritage assets within in the City, just outside the boundary lies the Tower of London, a UNESCO World Heritage sSite of eOutstanding uUniversal vValue (OUV).